Lewish1998/VetClan/readme.md

 CSS

 Looking back at the project I would have liked to modeled it on a pre-existing site to achieve a more professional looking product.
+I would also like to have had a treatments page where users would be able to book their pets at a specific date and time for one of the availably treatments.